 If you decide to search for a pest control company to assist you with your mole problem, you may be confronted with a plethora of companies all offering different solutions.
 In order to help you make an informed decision about the pest control Cape Town company you choose for the job, we have gathered the top commercial eradication techniques in order to give you a better understanding of what is involved in each one:

-The process of fumigation refers to the use of smoke bombs or other smoke-creating devices in attempt to kill moles with poisonous gases.
-These devices will be places inside the holes.
+The process of fumigation refers to the use of smoke bombs or other smoke-creating devices in an attempt to kill moles with poisonous gases.
+The devices will be placed inside the holes.
 However, many argue that this method is not only inhumane, but also largely ineffective.

 This is because moles have incredibly deep tunnel systems, meaning that they can easily out-dig any harmful gases.
 Further, moles can block their own tunnels in around 2 to 3 seconds, preventing any exposure to the gases.

 The poisoning of moles is one very popular mole extermination remedy.
 Some pest control Cape Town companies may be keen to use this method, in the form of placing poisonous seeds and nuts in the ground for moles to eat.
 However, this is not an effective technique, either.

 This is because this method relies completely on the creatures actually eating the poisoned food.
 This is rare because nuts and seeds do not form part of a mole’s usual diet.
 This method is also widely regarded as one of the most inhumane.

 There may be various pest control Cape Town companies that offer Talpirid mole bait as a remedy to a mole presence on your property.
 This method is just as inhumane as the former, as it relies on poison to kill the moles.
 The technique involves dropping poisonous worms and grubs into mole tunnels.